Jmwofford/babyDiv_WDI-curriculum/homework/javaScript/dev-tools-and-a-smarter-way.md

 ### Discover Dev Tools

-Work through this Traversy Media tutorial on Youtube: https://www.youtube.com/watch?v=x4q86IjJFag When you are finished, submit answers to these questions on Schoology:
+Work through this Traversy Media tutorial on Youtube: https://www.youtube.com/watch?v=x4q86IjJFag When you are finished, submit answers to these questions on the Grading Tool:

   1. Describe the "Elements" and "Console" tabs of Google dev tools.
 How would you use each while developing a website?
   2. How can you use Google dev tools to evaluate the responsiveness of your website?